 The Center for Public Policy Dispute Resolution (the Center or CPPDR) was created in 1993 to promote the appropriate use of alternative dispute resolution (ADR) by Texas governmental and public interest entities.
-The Center provides ADR services, education, and skill-building trainings to state, regional, and local entities, as well as The University of Texas community and the public, to foster collaborative and problem-solving approaches to resolving tough issues.
+The Center's service area is statewide and furthers the economic condition of the state providing ADR services, education, and skill-building trainings to state, regional, and local entities, as well as The University of Texas community and the public.
+It fosters collaborative and problem-solving approaches to resolving tough issues.
 The Center is located at The University of Texas School of Law.

-Provided expert resources to the Legislature during drafting of seminal ADR statutes in Texas; Published Texas ADR Legislative Reports & "How To" ADR series for public and government; Assisted Sunset Commission with integration of ADR provisions in sunset agency reviews; Identified as resource in statutes for ADR assistance, including for groundwater & regional water planning; Provides facilitation services to governmental entities that seek public input in decision-making, notably to stakeholder groups designing scientific instream flow studies (SB 2, 2001), stakeholder committees developing environmental flow standard recommendations to TCEQ (SB 3, 2007), stakeholders making recommendations to TXDOT for Regionally Coordinated Transportation Planning, and stakeholders working with agencies (such as TPWD and DADS) to develop and make recommendations on draft rules; Mediated major water planning conflict between two regional water planning groups; Administered the UT Graduate Portfolio Program in DR; Supports the Law School's ADR curriculum by teaching negotiation, mediation, and environmental conflict resolution; Conducts biennial ADR training for legislators and statewide executive policy makers (Fellows Program); Provides ADR training to governmental and public interest entities, such as legislative staff, UT Austin, TxDOT, TEA, TRS, OIEC, and the City of Austin.
+Provided expert resources to the Legislature during drafting of seminal ADR statutes in Texas; Published Texas ADR Legislative Reports & "How To" ADR series for public and government; Assisted Sunset Commission with integration of ADR provisions in sunset agency reviews; Identified as resource in statutes for ADR assistance, including for groundwater & regional water planning; Provides facilitation services to governmental entities that seek public input in decision-making, notably to stakeholder groups designing scientific instream flow studies (SB 2, 2001), stakeholder committees developing environmental flow standard recommendations to TCEQ (SB 3, 2007), stakeholders making recommendations to TxDOT for Regionally Coordinated Transportation Planning, and stakeholders working with agencies (such as TPWD and DADS) to develop and make recommendations on draft rules; Mediated major water planning conflict between two regional water planning groups; Administered the UT Graduate Portfolio Program in DR; Supports the Law School's ADR curriculum by teaching negotiation, mediation, and environmental conflict resolution; Conducts biennial ADR training for legislators and statewide executive policy makers (Fellows Program); Provides ADR training to the public and customized ADR training to governmental and public interest entities, such as legislative staff, UT Austin, TxDOT, TEA, TRS, OIEC, and the City of Austin.